 Think about the holiday foods or habits you identified above.
 What are some realistic food alternatives or nutrition strategies you would like to try this year?
-SECTION 4: HOLIDAY HOSTING Attending holiday events and activities can be draining enough, let alone hosting them!
-What holiday preparations or events do you find the most energy draining?
-Which of these do you think you could modify or skip? araning.
-Which of these do you think you could mounty of skip.
+SECTION 4: HOLIDAY HOSTING Attending holiday events and activities can be draining enough, let alone hosting them! them.
+What haliday proporations or avents do you find the most anarry What holiday preparations or events do you find the most energy draining?
+Which of these do you think you could modify or skip?